paytunia/api-documentation/README.md

 ##### Description

 Cancel an order.
-Only active trade orders may be canceled.
+Only active trade orders and email tranfers may be canceled.

 ##### Endpoint